Preview: Hornets set to complete season series with Magic

 It seems like Paolo Banchero has walked straight into the dreaded rookie wall.
 In the months of February and March, the likely Rookie of the Year has shot a ghastly 1-35 from three-point range with his only make coming back on Feb.
 9 against Denver.
 If nothing else, the Hornets must ensure that Banchero doesn’t find his range and return to form against them.

 Orlando recently signed Hornets legend Michael Carter-Williams to a rest-of-season contract with a team option for next season.
 They also signed Goga Bitadze after he was released by Indiana following the trade deadline to fill the void left by Mo Bamba, who is now a Laker.
-Jonathan Isaac has played in 11 games this season after being sidelined since the bubble with knee problems, but a hamstring injury will keep him out tonight.
 Orlando has assembled quite an extensive collection of young players and veterans that appear to be healthy locker room presences from the outside looking in.

 Another night without LaMelo Ball.
 Sigh.
 If PJ Washington is healthy enough to return, Steve Clifford’s starting lineup will be interesting to see; barring another injury, it’ll likely be the starting five we see for the rest of the year.
 If not, bring on the Bryce McGowens and Kai Jones minutes.